top of page

 Assessments are also worth re-visiting in case things have changed.
 It helps us to really zoom in and look back at what is working and what is not.
 Think of it not as an ‘assessment’ but as a starting conversation to explore what will benefit us and the person we care for.

-Ask your employer if you can register as a carer
+Asking our employer if we can register as a carer

 If we are working, it’s worth letting our employers know that we are carers.
-Some employers will have a formal carers registration process so we’d encourage you to check.
+Some employers will have a formal carers registration process so it’s worth checking.

 Letting our employers know about our caring situation may enable us to be more flexible around our working arrangements, appointments or if there are emergencies we need to attend to.

 It may be helpful to familiarise ourselves with our rights at work.
-Such as the right to request flexible working if we’ve been with our employer for 26 weeks.
+As of April 2025, all employees (including carers) now have the legal right to request flexible working from day one of their job, with the ability to make up to two requests a year.

 Check if the school, university or college has a Carers Register